 Hesse to Go It Alone in Regulating Gambling in Germany

-The German State of Hesse has expressed concerns over the delays in introducing a new gambling legislation on a federal level.
+The German State of Hesse has expressed concerns over the delays in introducing new gambling legislation on a federal level.
 Should the mulled pact fail to be established, Hesse would be forced to seek a way to regulate its own gambling industry, the state has warned.
-The federal government has time until the end of 2019 to hammer out a gaming law that could apply on the territory of the entire country.
+The federal government has time until the end of 2019 to hammer out a gaming law that could apply to the territory of the entire country.

 The warning came before Christmas when the ruling parties, the Christian Democratic Union and Greens, outlined their priorities for 2019, noting that all gaming activities should come under the regulation of a federal network that has been created with the customer’s best interest in mind.
 Hesse has been known to seek independence in regulating its gambling market before.

-Hesse lawmakers announced that other states and the federal government have to reach an agreement by 2019 or the state will begin to deliberate how to best regulate the industry on its own, similarly to the state-by-state fragmentation in the U.S. Hesse will not wait for 2019 to finish to begin debating its own gaming regulatory framework, with the Parliament expected to discuss the matter as early as January 18, when the legislator body will reconvene.
+Hesse lawmakers announced that other states and the federal government have to reach an agreement by 2019 or the state will begin to deliberate how to best regulate the industry on its own, similar to the state-by-state fragmentation in the U.S. Hesse will not wait for 2019 to finish to begin debating its own gaming regulatory framework, with the Parliament expected to discuss the matter as early as January 18, when the legislator body will reconvene.

 Germany’ Individualism Relates to EU Gaming Rules

 While Germany is a champion of European law, one question remains – is European law elaborate enough to be applied in full?
 The 2012 State Treaty on Gambling has turned out to fall short of the mark, German and European lawmakers have established, providing online businesses with an arbitrary number of licenses and yet not quite clear on whether these businesses can run a number of important products.